adamlaw669/Soma/README.md

 ---

-**Built with ❤️ for better healthcare accessibility in Nigeria and West Africa**
+**Built for better healthcare accessibility in Nigeria and West Africa**

 *For questions about this project, please contact the development team or create an issue in the repository.*